briandrum/codes.forchagrin.com/_chapters/chapter-337-safety-and-equipment.md

 2. _(b)_ **Exemptions.** The provisions of this section do not apply to:

-    1. _(1)_ A motor vehicle registered in this State in the name of a person, or the person’s parent, legal guardian or spouse who has an affidavit signed by a physician licensed to practice in this State under Ohio R.C.
+    1. _(1)_ A motor vehicle registered in this State in the name of a person, or the person's parent, legal guardian or spouse who has an affidavit signed by a physician licensed to practice in this State under Ohio R.C.
 Chapter 4731 or an affidavit signed by an optometrist licensed to practice in this State under Ohio R.C.
 Chapter 4725 that states that the person has a